jedisct1/coalesce/README.md

 - `/querylog/2015/02/11/03/*` will be reduced to `/querylog/2015/02/11/03`
 - `/querylog/2015/02/11/*` will not be altered.

+Please note that the reduction is not an atomic operation.
+Jobs running at the same time may see duplicate data.

 Coalesce is trivial and the code is really dumb, but I couldn't find any existing tools to do the job.